fibo/.software/README.md

 * The hosts has the same system software (OS, kernel, etc) and environment.
 * The variable `DOTSOFTWARE_ROOT_DIR` has the same value on every host.
 Note that, using default value implies that users has the same name.

-If you are using default `.software` configuration you could just launch
+If you are using default `.software` configuration you could launch

 ```bash
 $ cd